 Young commensal rats can squeeze through openings "higher or wider than 1⁄2 inch" (Baker, et al, 1994).
-House mice can access openings 1⁄4 inch by about 11⁄2 inch (Frantz, 1988) or larger than 1⁄4 inch (Baker, et al, 1994).
+House mice can access openings about 1⁄4 inch by 11⁄2 inch (Frantz, 1988) or larger than 1⁄4 inch (Baker, et al, 1994).
 To prevent rodents from gaining entry, buildings can be "rat-proofed" by sealing probable points of entry with heavy wire mesh or other appropriate materials.
 Potential points of entry may include air vents; openings around water and sewer pipes, electric lights, telephone wires, and TV cables; cracks around windows; doors and door frames, especially between lower edge and floor; holes in floors, walls, and ceilings; and any other type of opening that permits access to rodents.
 Trimming tree branches that overhang or touch homes or buildings keep roof rats, squirrels, and deer mice from using them to get access to homes.

 Snap traps can be used to control rodents under low infestation levels, or where rodenticide use is too hazardous, or where the odor of dead rodents in inaccessible places would not be acceptable.
 Using snap traps correctly requires a good understanding of rodent habits.
 Glue boards are sticky material that trap rodents upon contact and work best with mice and immature rats.
+Glue traps are considered to be less humane than snap traps (Frantz and Padula, 1983).
 Naphthalene and paradichlorobenzene (PDB) may discourage rodents from entering an enclosed space that is not frequented by humans.